pawap90/phaser3-ts-vite-eslint/README.md

 > You can remove the assets within the `public` directory, but I recommend you first run the project once and make sure everything is installed and running properly.

 # TypeScript
 You can find TypeScript's configuration in `tsconfig.json`.
 To keep the codebase safe, you'll notice the flag `strict` is set to true.
 This [enables all strict type checking options](https://www.typescriptlang.org/tsconfig/#strict), like `noImplicitAny` and `alwaysStrict`.
-Feel free to disable `strict` and add your preferred configurations.
+Feel free to add your preferred configurations.

 # Vite
 Vite provides the development server and the production build.